CORPUS Projects, Publications, and Collections

 • Patterning Textile History (Molly Laumakis, Forum for Digital Culture, University of Chicago)

-• People of the Green Sahara: Excavations at Gobero, Niger (Paul Sereno, Department of Organismal Biology & Anatomy, University of Chicago)
+• People of the Green Sahara: Excavations at Gobero, Niger (Paul Sereno, Department of Organismal Biology and Anatomy, University of Chicago)

 • Persepolis Fortification Archive (Matthew Stolper, Institute for the Study of Ancient Cultures and Department of Middle Eastern Studies, University of Chicago; Wouter Henkelman, École Pratique des Hautes Études; Annalisa Azzoni, Vanderbilt University; Mark Garrison, Trinity University, San Antonio)